conan-io/conan-io.github.io/_posts/2026-09-04-Robotics-with-Conan-consuming-ROS.markdown

 ## What this brings

+These are the advantages we see in the approach, and the reason we consider this work worth
+sharing:

 - **One dependency graph.** ROS is resolved together with the rest of your requirements, so Conan can detect version conflicts between the robotics libraries and everything else.
 - **No system-wide install.** ROS lives in the Conan cache, so different versions can coexist on